 The Court now consists of fifteen active judges, at least one of whom comes from each of the State’s seven geographic appellate circuits.
 All of the judges are appointed by the Governor, confirmed by the Maryland Senate, and then must stand for a retention election by the voters every ten years.
 Judges may serve until age 70.
 Senior Judges who have been authorized by the Court of Appeals to continue to serve may also hear and decide cases alongside the active judges.

-All appeals filed in the Court of Special Appeals are governed by Title 8 of the Maryland Rules.
-Filings in appeals originating in all jurisdictions other than Baltimore City, Prince George’s County, and Montgomery County are also governed by Title 20 of the Maryland Rules, pertaining to electronic filing over MDEC.
+All appeals filed in the Court of Special Appeals are governed by Title 8 and Title 20, pertaining to electronic filing over MDEC, of the Maryland Rules.
 After appeals are fully briefed, they are considered by panels of three judges.
 In all cases, the judges consider briefs filed by the parties and the record developed in the trial court.
 In some cases, the Court also holds oral argument, generally in the Courts of Appeal Building in Annapolis on one of the first eight business days of a month (directions can be found here).
 The Court’s schedule is posted here.
 If oral argument is scheduled, the identity of the members of the panel is revealed approximately seven-to-ten days in advance of the date of the argument.

 In most cases, one of the three members of the panel assigned to the case will author a written opinion deciding the appeal.
 One or both of the other judges on the panel may also write a separate opinion concurring in or dissenting from the majority opinion.
 In rare cases, the entire Court will sit to review a case.